 By Mary McHugh

 As humans we can be strange creatures.
-Most of us needs have an understanding about what may be happening to us and this allows for us to have clearer seeing with what may be going on for us at any particular time.
+Most of us need to have an understanding about what may be happening to us, and this allows for us to see more clearly what may be going on for us at any particular time.

 Innately we know how the body works if we take time to listen to it.
-In my studies, it became very clear that we were speaking the langage of the amygdala and the cerebral cortex but in an embodied way.
-Have you ever heard the saying ‘Y’er man is after blowing his top’ or ‘She is after flipping her lid’.
+In my studies, it became very clear that we were speaking the language of the amygdala and the cerebral cortex, but in an embodied way.
+Have you ever heard the saying ‘Y’er man is after blowing his top’ or ‘She is after flipping her lid’?
 This is what happens when we get a shock or fright that we are not prepared for.
-The cortex lifts so to speak and we are left with the Amygdala exposed.
-This causes us to Fight, take flight or run away.
+The cortex lifts, so to speak, and we are left with the amygdala exposed.
+This causes us to fight, take flight or run away.

 In relationships this is showing itself very clearly since we began lockdown.
 We do not know what is happening.
 Life is uncertain.
 We are all acting differently.
-Overworked, not working, home schooling, destressed children, teens wanting to be teens and the list goes on.
-Some of us are in denial, others are hyper-vigilant and everywhere inbetween.
-Its really important we ‘Get our lids down’.
+Overworked, not working, home schooling, distressed children, teens wanting to be teens and the list goes on.
+Some of us are in denial, others are hyper-vigilant and everywhere in between.
+It’s really important we ‘get our lids down’.
 The way we do this is: